Demo script for requesting routes from PolarRouteServer API using Python standard library.

 )

-Requests a route from polarRouteServer, repeating the request for status until the route is available.
+Requests a route from polarRouteServer, monitors job status until complete, then retrieves route data.

 Parameters: